Hello! I'm Sharon Ann Holgate and I'm a Freelance Science Writer and

 everything from ostrich feathers to rags, leaves and grass to perform

 the task?
-Unbelievably it took another 90 years to really catch on, as
+Unbelievably it took another 90 years to really catch on!

 tends to cover a wider range of

-into an alter ego called 'MC Shaz' for a BBC World Service youth
+ego called 'MC Shaz' for a BBC World Service youth programme called

-programme called 'The Edge'!
-I made two series of E=MC Shaz - short
+'The Edge'!
+I presented two series of E=MC Shaz - short pieces

-about science - as well as a report about environmentally friendly
+as well as a report about environmentally friendly guitars and a

 know that there are up to 50 components in some bras, and that